The Fall of Crozer Health

 Crozer was not an island, and what happened to them affects all the nearby health systems.
 In the fourth installment of this special series, we break down how one community’s loss becomes a neighboring community’s nightmare, lay out the ‘private equity playbook’, and explore how the financialization of medicine is everywhere – in every state – and how it affects us all.

-VENT, RANT, OR ASK A QUESTION!
+OR ASK A QUESTION?

 Did one of these episodes get you in the gut?
 Were you, like one listener, “horrified”, or like another who was “incandescent with rage”?
 Then, you’re our people, and we want to HEAR IT!
 Record right here, right now.